beefoo/lclabs-jfp24/README.md

 ### Use Cases

-*Collaging through Space and Time* is intended to be used primarilly for self-directed learning in a controlled and moderated environment.
+*Collaging through Space and Time* is intended to be used primarily for self-directed learning in a controlled and moderated environment.
 Below are scenarios of this use case:
 * A student has completed their class assignment before other students.
 They are directed by an instructor to create a collage using *Collaging through Space and Time* and perhaps write a short essay explaining the story behind their collage.
 * A student has completed their class assignment before other students.
 As a reward, they are allowed by an instructor to use *Collaging through Space and Time* while other students finish up their assignment.
 * In an after-school care or before-school care setting, an instructor allows students to create a collage using *Collaging through Space and Time* while students await their gardian.